![[twitter question on archives.png]]

 Before you leave for the archive, make sure your smartphone has extensive free hard drive space and maximum battery charge.

-I use an iPhone app to scan and OCR.
+I use an iPhone app to scan documents.
 Adobe Scan can do that best according to reviews.
-I use an older program, Scanner Pro, which still works fine for me.
+I use an older program, Scanner Pro because it has more options to frame, size, and color-correct documents once photographed.
 Whatever app you use, it should have the following features: